- How to wind power your home

 - They have a high initial cost.

-Uses of Wind Turbines
+Uses Of Wind Turbines

-Wind turbines can be used to directly power:
+They can be used to directly power:

 - Electric water pumps for pumped hydroelectric storage or to pump water into storage facilities.